Primary

 Stay on the balls of your feet and pump your arms in rhythm with your leg movements.
 Once you learn a pattern, look ahead rather than down at your feet to develop spatial awareness.

-Want Agility Ladder Drills in your program?
+See where Agility Ladder Drills fits in your weekly plan

 Lay agility ladder flat on the ground.